Trivadis/plsql-cop-validators/README.md

    Select `System` in the `Administration` menu and click on `Restart Server`.

+   **Important**: Starting with SonarQube 9.1, rules and quality profiles are cached to improve the startup time (see [SONAR-15237](https://sonarsource.atlassian.net/browse/SONAR-15237)).
+To apply changes to `Language Key` and `Validator Config class`, the PL/SQL specific plugins must be uninstalled and then reinstalled.
+Configuration changes are not affected by this process.

 6. Run Analysis

    Start an analysis from the command line as follows (see [docs](https://docs.sonarqube.org/latest/analysis/scan/sonarscanner/) for more information):